Risk management

 Technological innovation

-We stand out for the quality of its customer assistance provided during the selection process and the personalization of the hearing solutions provided, combining technology with a human touch in order to provide customers with the best service possible and, at the same time, build a strong element of competitive differentiation.
+We stand out for the quality of customer assistance provided during the selection process and the personalization of the hearing solutions provided, combining technology with a human touch in order to provide customers with the best service possible and, at the same time, build a strong element of competitive differentiation.
 The failure to satisfy customers could, therefore, create a significant risk for the company.

 Read more

-The development of an alternative to the hearing aid as a remedy for hearing loss (e.g., surgical techniques, new technologies or pharmaceuticals) would have a significant impact, but the risk is considered remote and is monitored constantly.
+The development of an alternative to the hearing aid as a remedy for hearing loss (e.g., surgical techniques, new technologies or pharmaceuticals) would have a very significant impact, but the risk is considered remote and is monitored constantly.
+The Group also continues to invest in resources dedicated to the development of new technologies in order to anticipate and respond to any changes in the business.

 Main internal risks